 Compliance priorities support the agency’s wider objectives, priorities, and initiatives.
 An adaptive approach is reflected in our published annual compliance and enforcement priorities, which identify specific areas of focus for compliance and enforcement and are refined each year in response to shifts in industry practice and government policy settings.
 The priorities complement the data driven and risk-based approach to managing compliance in each scheme.
 The agency will use its full suite of compliance and enforcement powers to protect the integrity, and improve outcomes, of the schemes as reflected in our compliance policy for education, monitoring and enforcement activities.

-In addition to the annual priorities, we will continue to detect and disrupt enduring forms of non-compliance, including:
+In addition to the annual priorities, the agency will continue to detect and disrupt enduring forms of non-compliance.
+Those priorities include:

-In addition to the enduring priorities, the agency will focus on other strategic compliance priorities, such as:
+In addition, we will focus on other strategic compliance priorities, such as: